 Maureen Minarik, Ph.D.

 Dr. Minarik joined the Center in 2015 and was promoted to Assistant Director in 2016.
 She has a B.A. in psychology from University of Maryland, College Park.
 Maureen earned a M.A. in psychology and a Ph.D. in clinical psychology from American University.
 She is a licensed psychologist in Rhode Island.
 Prior to Roger Williams, Dr. Minarik worked in other counseling centers including American University, Johnson & Wales University, and University of Rhode Island.
 She remains grateful for the privilege of guiding students on their journeys of self-discovery and wellness.
 Maureen completed an internship with the US Navy and has served on active duty.
 Additionally, Dr. Minarik has worked in an employee assistance program, a VA medical center, psychiatric hospitals, and in military settings.
-Her professional interests include assisting service members and families, grief and loss, positive psychology, size diversity and acceptance, suicide prevention, assisting service members and families, and living well with illness.
-Maureen’s hobbies include running and fitness, reading, travel, creativity, and spending time with family and friends.
+Her professional interests include assisting service members and families, grief and loss, living well with illness, positive psychology, size diversity and acceptance, and suicide prevention.
+Maureen is also interested in creativity, fitness and running, reading, spending time with family and friends, and travel.